Buddhist ethics: Vegetarianism

 Many Buddhists, especially in East Asia, believe that Buddhism advocates or promotes vegetarianism.
 While Buddhist theory tends to equate killing animals with killing people (and avoids the conclusion that killing can sometimes be ethical, e.g. defense of others), outside of the Chinese, Korean, Vietnamese and some Japanese monastic traditions, most Buddhists do eat meat in practice; there is however, a significant minority of Buddhist laypersons in the aforementioned traditions that maintain vegetarianism on a set schedule and a smaller minority who are full-time Buddhist vegetarians.
-There is some controversy surrounding whether or not the Buddha himself died from eating rancid pork.
+There is some controversy surrounding whether or not the Buddha himself died from eating rancid pork or mushroom.
 While most Chinese and Vietnamese monastics are vegetarian, vegetarian Tibetans are rare, due to the harsh Himalayan climate.
 Japanese lay people tend to eat meat, but monasteries tend to be vegetarian.
-The Dalai Lama, after contracting Hepatitis B, was advised by doctors to switch to a high animal-protein diet.
-The Dalai Lama eats vegetarian every second day, so he effectively eats a vegetarian diet for 6 months of the year.
+The Dalai Lama, after contracting hepatitis B, was advised by doctors to switch to a high animal-protein diet.
+The current Dalai Lama eats vegetarian every second day, so he effectively eats a vegetarian diet for six months of the year.
 In the West, vegetarianism among Buddhists is also common.

 In the Pali version of the Tripitaka, there are number of occasions in which the Buddha ate meat as well as recommending certain types of meat as a cure for medical conditions.
 On one occasion, a general sent a servant to purchase meat specifically to feed the Buddha.
 The Buddha declared that:

 The Buddha held that because the food is given by a donor with good intentions, a monk should accept this as long as it is pure in these three respects.
 To refuse the offering would deprive the donor of the positive karma that giving provides.
 Moreover, it would create a certain conceit in the monks who would now pick and choose what food to eat.
 The Buddha did state however that the donor does generate bad karma for himself by killing an animal.
 In Theravada Buddhist countries, most people do eat meat, however.